liip/image-selector-example-wp-plugin/README.md

-# Example how to create an image selector for a Gutenberg block in WordPress
+# Example how to add an image selector to a Gutenberg block in WordPress

-This is a WordPress plugin which shows how to create an image selector for a Gutenberg block in WordPress.
+This is a WordPress plugin which shows how to add an image selector to a Gutenberg block in WordPress.
-This blog post explains how it works: ?????????????.
+This blog post explains how it works: https://www.liip.ch/en/blog/add-an-image-selector-to-a-gutenberg-block

 Feel free to use this plugin as a starting point to create an image selector in your WordPress project.

 ## Developer information